pbauermeister/MathVision/README.md

 Follow this other link to see a gallery of results: http://www.openprocessing.org/user/35108

+And this link provides a comprehensible step-by-step tutorial: http://www.instructables.com/id/MathVision/.

 MathVision.html is inspired by and dedicated to the Amiga MathVISION software, see http://home.olympus.net/~7seas/.